populationgenomics/rare-disease/reanalysis/design_docs/README.md

 # Module Descriptions

-## Generate_pedigree.py
+## Generate_pedigree.py (optional)

+(output from this process can be provided directly as a PED file)

 Utilises the Sample-Metadata API client library, which requires being executed inside a gcloud authenticated container

-Queries API for all samples in the cohort, as well as the External ID -> CPG ID mapping
+Queries API for all samples in the cohort, as well as the External ID -> CPG ID mapping.
 Overwrites all member IDs with the CPG internal ID, and exports in PED format

 **Optional argument will strip out all family structure and renders as singletons.
 This is to prevent the Slivar stage from inferring family structure whilst flagging compound hets whilst we are focused on a Singleton-only